Department of Correction

 The purpose of the Affirmative Action Unit is to ensure that the principles of Equal Employment Opportunities, Affirmative Action and Diversity are an integral part of the employment and advancement of all employees of the Department of Correction.

-The Affirmative Action Unit developed and submitted on a timely basis the agency’s Affirmative Action Plan to the Commission on Human Rights and Opportunities.
+The Affirmative Action Unit developed and submitted, on a timely basis, the agency’s Affirmative Action Plan to the Commission on Human Rights and Opportunities and received approval of the Affirmative Action Plan in March 2006.
 The plan reinforces the Department’s commitment to having a diversified workforce with equal opportunity for all.
-During the fiscal year, the number of people of color in the workforce increased from 2,062 (31.5 percent) to 2,075 (32.0 percent).
-The percentage of female staff increased slightly from 1,614 (24.7 percent) to 1,610 (24.8 percent).
+During the fiscal year, the number of people of color in the workforce increased from 2,075 (32.0 percent) to 2,118 (32.4 percent).
+The number of female staff increased from 1,610 (24.8 percent) to 1,656 (25.3 percent).

-This unit has continued its emphasis on training Department of Correction staff in the areas of Affirmative Action (including Sexual Harassment, and Discrimination) and Diversity.
-This training is provided to new employees and new supervisors.
-The department has initiated a Diversity Initiative that includes the development of Diversity Councils at each facility and the implementation of an In-Service Diversity Training Curriculum.
-The Diversity Councils provide line staff with the opportunity to share, value, appreciate and respect staff diversity.
+This unit has continued its emphasis on training Department of Correction staff in the areas of Affirmative Action to include sexual harassment, discrimination and diversity.
+This training is provided to current staff, new employees and new supervisors.
+The Department has also continued its Diversity Initiative, which includes Diversity Councils at each facility.
+The Diversity Councils provides the opportunity for employees to share, value, appreciate, and respect staff diversity.
 They are also intended to foster open communication in addressing and affecting department policies, which bear upon diversity issues.

-This unit is significantly involved with the Connecticut Commission on Human Rights and Opportunities, the Attorney General's Office, the African-American Affairs Commission and the Permanent Commission on the Status of Women.
-The numbers of complaints filed are as follows – CHRO Formal went from 48 to 49, Affirmative Action Internal went from 70 to 73.
+This unit is involved with the Commission on Human Rights and Opportunities, the Attorney General’s Office, the African-American Affairs Commission and the Permanent Commission on the Status of Women.
+The number of complaints filed are as follows – CHRO Formal went from 49 to 33, and the Affirmative Action Internal went from 73 to 75 complaints.